 Local stored may not have the exact colors you need, and may be hard to match to your other decor.
 Also, you may have to go to several stores to get as many as you may need.

 Another type of flower worth mentioning are wood flowers.
 These are beautiful flowers made out of recycled wood.
 I have used them a few times, and I will say that although they are stunning and unique, they can be difficult to adhere to a cake!

-So, If you’re looking to save a few dollars, silk flowers may be your best bet.
-Real flowers are a great option if you want it to match your other wedding florals without the extra hassle.
+So, If you’re looking to save a few dollars, silk flowers may be a good option.
+Real flowers are a great option if you want it to match your other wedding florals without any extra hassle.
 Sugar flowers are perfect if you want something truly custom and food-safe!

 If you're interested in making your own sugar flowers, here is a good place to start!